kexiZeroing/kexiZeroing.github.io/src/blog/react-18-suspense-transition.md

 `<Suspense>` allows for server-side HTML streaming and selective hydration on the client:
 1. To opt into **streaming HTML** on the server, you’ll need to switch from `renderToString` to the new `renderToPipeableStream` method.
 2. To opt into **selective hydration** on the client, you’ll need to switch to `hydrateRoot` on the client and then start wrapping parts of your app with `<Suspense>`.
-3. Only Suspense-enabled data sources will activate the Suspense component.
-Server Components integrate with Suspense out of the box.

-> Understand Node stream:
-> The HTTP response object is a writable stream.
-All streams are instances of `EventEmitter`.
-They emit events that can be used to read and write data.
-The `pipe()` function reads data from a readable stream as it becomes available and writes it to a destination writable stream.
-All that the `pipe` operation does is subscribe to the relevant events on the source and call the relevant functions on the destination.
-The `pipe` method is the easiest way to consume streams.

 ## Suspense and `startTransition`
 These two APIs are designed for different use cases and can absolutely be used together.
 Read from https://github.com/reactwg/react-18/discussions/94